mozilla-l10n/localizer-documentation/src/tools/fluent/brand_names.md

 Brand names, like Firefox or Sync, are stored as *Terms* in dedicated files, and shared across the application.

-Unless indicated otherwise in comments, the [current policy](https://www.mozilla.org/styleguide/communications/translation/) is that brand names can’t be:
+Unless indicated otherwise in comments, [the policy](https://mozilla-l10n.github.io/styleguides/mozilla_general/#brands-copyright-and-trademark) is that brand names can’t be:
-* Declined to adapt to grammatical case.
+* Translated.
 * Transliterated.
-* Translated.

 **They need to be kept in English**, and sentences adapted as needed to fit the undeclined name.